CaioEmPessoa/3ds-study/README.md

-# 3ds-study
+# 3ds-draw-app
 A study project for learning how to develop apps and games for the Nintendo 3DS using C. The goal is to gain experience with 3DS development and eventually create full games.
-Once I’m confident, I will separate the game-specific projects into a different repository.

 ## SETUP:
 It was a bit challenging to set up the development environment on my personal computer, but it worked well on all other devices I tried.
 If you need help, I followed [this tutorial](https://gbatemp.net/attachments/nintendo-3ds-homebrewing-getting-started-guide-2-1-pdf.482875/) to finish the installation on my computer, and everything worked well after that.